techniq/svelte-ux/packages/svelte-ux/src/routes/customization/+page.md

 ### Additional themes

 Additional light and dark themes can be defined.
-You can also copy all Daisy UI and/or Skeleton themes using the theme generator, if preferred.
-You will need to set the CSS [color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme) to `light` or `dark` to make sure the default text color and other elements are legible for the theme.
+You can also copy all Daisy UI and/or Skeleton themes using the [theme generator](/theme), if preferred.
+Svelte UX will attempt to set the correct [color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme) CSS property value (`light` or `dark`) based on the `surface-content` color, but you may explicitly define it to guarantee the default text color and other elements are legible for the theme.

 ```json
 {